asmcup/runtime/SPEC.md

 popf relX
 ```

-### Compass Tracking
+### Compass

-The compass allows a robot to determine a general location in the game world.
+The compass allows a robot to determine which direction they are facing.

 ```
 push8 #IO_COMPASS
 io
-popf compass
+popf facing
 ```

 ### World Marking